Sound and Sentiment

 3. plotly and shiny for interactive charts and the final dashboard

-The Process: From Data to Design:
+The Process - From Data to Design:

 Some of the attributes that were used for these visualisations:

-• Track Name: Name of the track
+• Track Name: The title of the track

-• Duration(ms): The track length in milliseconds
+• Duration(ms): The length of the track, measured in milliseconds.

-• - Above 0.66 = mostly speech (e.g. podcasts)
+- Values above 0.66 suggest mostly speech (e.g. podcasts),

-- 0.33 - 0.66 = mix of speech and music (e.g. rap)
+- Values between 0.33 and 0.66 suggest a mix of speech and music (e.g. rap),

 Design Rationale and Visualisation Principles:

-While designing the visualisations, I focused on blending data clarity with a visual aesthetic that feels emotionally resonant and musically inspired.
-I followed key principles of information visualisation, including intuitive colour encoding and visual hierarchy.
-For instance, valence, the core emotional variable, is mapped using a cyan-to-magenta colour gradient — chosen both for its strong contrast and its alignment with emotional polarity (cool for positive, warm for negative).
+While designing the visualisations, I focused on blending data clarity with a visual aesthetic that feels emotionally resonant and musically inspired, guided by key principles of information visualization such as intuitive color encoding and visual hierarchy.

 Treemap: Popular Genres and Their Vibe: